 14. 12 Monkeys (1995)

 What intrigues me about Pitt’s performance in 12 Monkeys is the energy it takes to pull off this perpetual unraveling.
 In the apocalyptic Terry Gillam picture, Pitt is supporting character Jeffrey Goines, a belligerent, manic motormouth.
 His body is rangey and constantly moving.
 Every decision is designed to keep the audience at a distance rather than draw them closer.
 The performance earned Pitt a Best Supporting Actor nomination at the Oscars and a win at the Golden Globes.
 I can see why — it’s a wild, oxygen-stealing performance that feels potently different than Pitt’s prior work (although one could draw a line between this and Kalifornia).
-Rewatching the film, Pitt clearly has a pull, but it also feels a touch too performative, less a person and more a bag of quirks.
+Rewatching the film, Pitt clearly has a pull, but it also feels a touch too performative.

 13. Mr. & Mrs. Smith (2005)